Awesomedonut/FiddlingAroundWithCS/FiddlingAroundWithCS/notes.md

 - JITed code exhibits native performance
 - CLR ensures runtime type safety
 - BCL includes general purpose libraries and app framework functionality

-# visual studio

-# project vs solution
-- project is contained within a solution
-- solution is a container for one or more related projects, along with build information, VS window settings, and any misc files that aren't included within a specific project
-- if a solution contains only 1 project, it's p simple bc there will only be 1 executable program
-  - in this case they just share a name and location